Location: Moorhead, MN

 She also recently assisted in delivering a symposium around the theme Work in the Job Revolution, which featured speakers from around the world and wove entrepreneurship throughout.
 The one-year-old Entrepreneurship Club provided hands-on support for the symposium, reflecting its impressively robust entry into Concordia’s student activity scene.

-“We’ve had great success growing the Entrepreneurial Mindset Certificate program,” Langemo said.
+“We’ve had great success with the Entrepreneurial Mindset Certificate program,” Langemo said.
 “We have a really strong pipeline right now.”
-The number of students taking entrepreneurial mindset courses has risen from 10 in 2019 to 65 in 2020 and 86 in 2021.
+The number of students taking entrepreneurial mindset courses rose from 10 in 2019 to 65 in 2020 and 86 in 2021.
+Since then, it’s stayed steady with 70 in 2022 and 69 in 2023.

 The number of entrepreneurship minors also grew this year to 26 students—15 of them first-year students.
 “It’s exciting and affirming that high school graduates are looking for programs like this,” Langemo said.
 As a result, other departments within Concordia are taking note.
 For instance, the Sanford Heimarck School of Health Professions invited Langemo in 2020 to help develop a new vision that includes entrepreneurial thinking.